Eigenstate thermalization: Eigenstate Thermalization Hypothesis (ETH)

 To see how {\bf statistical mechanics} behavior emerges in an {\bf isolated quantum system}~\cite{dalessio_quantum_2016}, we consider a system prepared in an initial state $\ket{\Psi^{}_0}$ that evolves unitarily under a time-independent Hamiltonian $\hat H$, $\hat H\ket{\psi^{}_m}=E^{}_m\ket{\psi^{}_m}$: The fact that the energy fluctuations $\delta E^{}_0$ are in general {\bf subextensive} and $\O\!\left(\!\sqrt{L}\right)$ can be shown on general grounds (see the Supplementary Discussion in Ref.~\cite{rigol_2008}).
 The expectation value of an observable $\hat O$ at time $t$ can then be written as where $O^{}_{mn}\equiv \langle \psi^{}_m|\hat O| \psi^{}_n \rangle$ are the matrix elements in the energy eigenstates.
 The observable $\hat O$ is said to {\bf thermalize} if $O(t)$ equilibrates at the value predicted by statistical mechanics.
 By {\bf equilibration} we mean that $O(t)$ relaxes to its {\bf infinite time average} $\overline{O(t)}$ and remains close to it at most times.
 For a generic $\hat H$ with no degeneracies (beyond accidental ones) after resolving all the symmetries, $\overline{O(t)}$ can be written as: is the so-called {\bf diagonal ensemble}~\cite{rigol_2008}.
 To obtain this result we used that the second sum in Eq.~\eqref{eq:O(t)} averages to zero (up to accidental degeneracies) due to the oscillating phase factors.
 Thermalization, as defined via the microcanonical ensemble, requires that is the density matrix of the microcanonical ensemble, in which the $\sum_m$ runs over $N$ eigenstates $\ket{\psi^{}_m}$ with $E^{}_m\simeq\bar E$ such that $\Tr\left[\hat \rho^{}_\text{ME}(\bar E)\hat H\right]=\bar E$ and that the energy fluctuations $\delta E^{}_\text{ME}$ are subextensive.
 We can see that thermalization is not to be taken for granted under unitary dynamics because $\hat \rho^{}_\text{DE}\!\left(c^{}_1,c^{}_2,\dots,c^{}_D\right)$ depends on the initial state through the coefficients $c^{}_m$ while $\hat \rho^{}_\text{ME}(\bar E)$ only depends on it through $\bar E$.

-Using the ETH in Eq.~\eqref{eq:ETH_ansatz}, we can calculate the leading terms in the diagonal and microcanonical averages: where we used the same expansion as in Eq.~\eqref{eq:traceOinDE} to obtain the final result in Eq.~\eqref{eq:traceOinME}.
+Using the ETH in Eq.~\eqref{eq:ETH_ansatz}, we can calculate the leading terms in the diagonal and microcanonical averages: where, to obtain the final result in Eq.~\eqref{eq:traceOinME}, we used the same expansion as in Eq.~\eqref{eq:traceOinDE}.
 Noting that the energy is extensive, we define its intensive counterpart $\epsilon\equiv E/L$ and $o(\epsilon)\equiv O(L\epsilon)$.
 Using the intensive counterparts we find that:

 for a smooth $o(\epsilon)$.
 Therefore, we see that for subextensive $\delta E_0^2$ and $\delta E_\text{ME}^2$ the second terms in Eqs.~\eqref{eq:traceOinDE} and~\eqref{eq:traceOinME} are subleading so that Eq.~\eqref{eq:thermalizationTL} holds thanks to the ETH.
 The relative differences between the l.h.s.~and the r.h.s.~of Eq.~\eqref{eq:thermalizationTL} is in general $\O(1/L)$ in finite systems, like the differences between different ensembles (microcanonical, canonical, and grand-canonical) in statistical mechanics.